ManaliThorat/expression-evaluator/README.md

 ##Relaese 0.3

-    * Only one bracket allowed.
+    * Multiple brackets without nesting is allowed.
     * Brackets should be attached to number.

     Bugs: